Joseph Simmonds Soul

 The son of Joseph Soul (b.1805-1881), secretary to the Orphan Working School, and an active member of the British and Foreign Anti-Slavery Society (BFASS).

 Joseph Simmonds worked as a banking clerk and by 1871 was living in Hackney.
-Over their life they collected a large amount of 'African, Chinese and other curiosities' and natural history specimens.
+Over his life he collected a large amount of 'African, Chinese and other curiosities' and natural history specimens.
 Some of these appear to have been collected on his travels.
 The catalogue for the collection includes items such as 'Ox-tail whisk from ?Damasaland used by Mr Soul for protection of his horse from the Tsetse flies.'
 Another item on the catalogue indicates he was a special constable; 'Staff of City of London Special Constables issued to Mr Soul on the occasion of the Trafalgar square riots, July 7 1888'

 By the late 1880s there are records of him exhibiting his collection for groups such as the Hackney Band of Hope Union, and the Hackney Debating Society, alongside other collectors such as Joseph Exhall Greenhill.